seanharrington256/WildIris_Qiime2/README.md

 Many of these metrics include phylogenetic distance in their calculation, and to do that, we need a tree.
 We'll start by making one.
 We'll use the `phylogeny` plugin to use the [MAFFT](https://mafft.cbrc.jp/alignment/software/) program for sequence alignment, followed by phylogenetic analysis in the program [FastTree](http://www.microbesonline.org/fasttree/).
 As for many of the methods in QIIME2, these are external programs that are being called by the QIIME2 pipeline.
 There are multiple other options that you can explore using `--help`.

+I'm going to shift back to just running this interactively in my `salloc` session that has the qiime2 module loaded:

 ```bash
 qiime phylogeny align-to-tree-mafft-fasttree \
   --i-sequences rep-seqs.qza \